cliffs-of-moher-photo

 Explore the Burren region

 If you’re visiting the Cliffs of Moher, make sure to spend some time exploring the Burren region, with its beautiful hiking trails, geosites, caves and wonderful cuisine.
 A lovely place to stay near the Cliffs of Moher is the town of Lisdoonvarna, a ten-minute drive away.
 This little town is famed for its Victorian Spa complex and annual Matchmaking Festival (yes, there’s even a Chief Matchmaker!) every September.
 The festival is reputedly Europe’s largest singles festival and boasts a week of music, dancing and craic (good ol’ Irish fun!).
 Lisdoonvarna is a great base from which to explore the Burren region as there are various hotels, country inns and B&B’s.
-I stayed at the gorgeous Sheedy’s Country House Hotel, owned by the lovely John and Martina.
+I stayed at the gorgeous Sheedy’s Boutique Hotel, owned by the lovely John and Martina.
 Make sure to treat yourself to dinner at Sheedy’s – John is a fantastic chef who uses local ingredients to create gastronomic heaven!

 sheedys-hotel-lisdoonvarna-photo